stormymcstorm/mixin-util/README.md

 ```

 ### Settings
-This mixin adds setting functionality
+This mixin adds setting functionality.
+For Each of these methods the instance methods applies to the instance and the static method applies to the prototype.

 #### .set
 This method accepts the name of the setting and the new value